Ethylene Oxide Treatment

 The Pollution Systems engineers are experts in the different types of air control systems that treat ethylene oxide pollution.
 Working with top ethylene oxide sterilization providers, we have determined that systems like Catalytic Oxidizers are highly effective treatment options for low concentrations of this chemical agent.
 This equipment is most appropriate in process applications where particulate and catalyst poisons are not present and with concentrations of Volatile Organic Compounds (VOCs) below 25% LEL.
 The benefit of using a catalyst is that oxidation of the ethylene oxide occurs at a much lower temperature than required using temperature alone.
-If even greater energy savings are desired, a Recuperative Catalytic Oxidizer -which works in conjunction with a heat exchanger-can ensure that little energy is lost.
+If even greater energy savings are desired, a Recuperative Catalytic Oxidizer - which works in conjunction with a heat exchanger - can ensure that little energy is lost.

-Our utilization of Recuperative Catalytic Oxidizers to treat EtO has impressed many of our customers..
+Our utilization of Recuperative Catalytic Oxidizers to treat EtO has impressed many of our customers.
 Take a look at our newest case study below:

 - Sterilization Facility Cuts EtO Emissions and Operating Costs Using Enhanced Recuperative Catalytic Oxidizer

-VIEW OUR CUT SHEET BELOW for a similar Recuperative Catalytic Oxidizer used to treat EtO at another Sterilization Facility:
+Would you like more technical detail?
+Click the link below to receive a cut sheet for a similar Recuperative Catalytic Oxidizer used to treat EtO at another Sterilization Facility:

 Enclosed flares have also been used to effectively treat process streams with high EO concentrations.
 Unfortunately, multiple sterilization facility fires and events in the early 2000s have shown that using this method alone is dangerous.
 However, pre-treatment of a stream containing ethylene oxide with a scrubber is able to reduce the explosivity of the stream and allow further treatment with an oxidizer.

-Important considerations for ethylene oxide control systems include modern automated controls, interlocks and safety (e.g. detonation arrestors) which enable the safest treatment of ethylene oxide.
+Important considerations for ethylene oxide control systems include modern automated controls, and safety interlocks (e.g. detonation arrestors) which enable the safest treatment of ethylene oxide.

 Ethylene Oxide | EO Catalytic Oxidizer Repairs